tungphaam/cs506-final-project/README.md

      - Maximum depth of 6 to prevent overfitting
    - Purpose: Improves predictions through iterative error correction

+### Justification for Algorithm Selection:
+- **Random Forest:** We chose Random Forest due to its ability to handle high-dimensional data and capture complex, non-linear relationships.
+Its ensemble nature reduces the risk of overfitting, making it suitable for analyzing diverse budget patterns with potentially noisy data.
+- **Gradient Boosting:** Gradient Boosting complements Random Forest by iteratively correcting errors from previous models, leading to higher accuracy.
+Its ability to handle smaller datasets and emphasize challenging cases makes it ideal for nuanced patterns in budget allocation trends

 ### Model Tuning
 1. **Data Preprocessing**
    - Robust scaling of features to handle outliers